-Looking for a music system for children?
-A screen-free alternative for audio books for kids?
+Considering a music box for children?
+A screen free audio player for kids?
+Something to play sleep sounds?
 Look no further than the NEW 3rd Generation Yoto Player.
 In this Yoto Player review we’ll share the best and worst bits of the new Yoto Player and Yoto Cards, take a look at some of our favourite elements and share tips that will help you get the best from your brand newYoto Player.
 We’ll answer questions like ‘Is a Yoto Player worth it?’ and ‘Is A Yoto Player any good?’.

 Here’s a bit of background for you… In 2020 we bought a Yoto Player for our daughter, she was two and a half.
 Having owned a Tonies Box for our eldest, we wanted to try something new.
 Six months later, having used it daily, we bought a second Yoto Player for our eldest.
 Since then, we’ve also been fortunate enough to work with the lovely team at Yoto and have added a Yoto Mini to our collection.
 And now, they’ve kindly offered us a brand new, 3rd generation Yoto Player to review and share with you!
 It couldn’t have come at a better time because our youngest (now aged two) tries to steal his sibling’s ones on a nightly basis.